rhizomatics/ha_remote_logger/README.md

 ## Log Servers

 There are a zillion possible solutions for capturing, analyzing, aggregating and storing logs.
+Generally a log setup requires:

+* **Collector** - The thing that sits on the monitored service and sends out the logs.
+This *Remote Logger* is a collector for Home Assistant core, as is [LogSpout Home Assistant App](https://github.com/bertbaron/hassio-addons/tree/main/logspout) for HAOS.
+* **Aggregator** - Receives logs from collectors, enriches, filters, converts formats and forwards on.
+* **Store** - Typically a database that holds the logs, and any column indexes or free text search indexes
+* **Analytics** - Query by SQL or similar, keyword search, graphing, counting etc

+These suggestions are for options that are open source and free, at least for home use, and will work in Docker.

-One combination that works well is using [Vector](https://vector.dev) and [GreptimeDb](https://greptime.com) - they are fast, lightweight, open source, customizable and run under Docker.
+* [Vector](https://vector.dev) as the aggregator and [GreptimeDb](https://greptime.com) as the store and analytics - they are fast, lightweight, open source, customizable and run under Docker.
 Vector has support for OTEL logging, as well as Syslog, and has good remapping ability to fine tune each source.
 Its then easy to pull in logs from Docker servers, firewalls, Unifi switches or wherever else into one time-line, as well as server and network metrics.

+* [OpenObserve](https://openobserve.ai) can do all three jobs ( aggregator, store, analytics ) for many sources, although it now recommends using Vector for Syslog.
+It also has a more functional log query interface, especially for people used to Splunk, and reuses the *VRL* (Vector Remap Language) for its own pipelines.

 ## Diagnostic Entities